braze-inc/braze-docs/_docs/_user_guide/data_and_analytics/data_points.md

 #### Nested custom attributes

-Nested custom attributes is an object that defines a set of attributes as a property of another attribute.
+Nested custom attributes refer to an object that defines a set of attributes as a property of another attribute.
 Every key in the object will count as a data point.

 {% alert note %}
 Updating a custom attribute object to `null` also consumes a data point.